prathikshetty9b/Drum-Kit/README.md

 ## Play drums from the comfort of your home.

+<a href="https://prathikshetty9b.github.io/Drum-Kit/"> Click here to play the drums</a>

 ### Overview

 A simple program that let's you play drums in your computer browser.